lucialayr/stableEWS_paper/README.md

-## A Generalized Approach to Early Warning Signs of Critical1Transitions in Dynamical Systems driven by α-Stable Noise
+## A Generalized Approach to Early Warning Signs of Critical Transitions in Dynamical Systems driven by α-Stable Noise

 This code reproduces the data and analysis for the paper 'A Generalized Approach to Early Warning Signs of Critical Transitions in Dynamical Systems driven by α-Stable Noise' currently under review at Methods in Ecology & Evolution.